Peridot Crystals: Born of Fire and Light

 0

-Peridot crystals became big news in June 2018, when news media worldwide reported that gemstones were falling from the sky on Hawaii’s Big Island.
+Peridot crystals became big news in 2018 when the media reported that gemstones were falling from the sky on Hawaii’s Big Island.
 Accompanying images showed smiling residents holding handfuls of small peridot crystals that they had gathered from the ground in a matter of minutes.
-The thought of gemstones free for the taking enticed many would-be collectors from mainland area’s like the Peridot Mesa Gem Mine to drop everything and fly to Hawaii to get in on the action.
+The thought of gemstones free for the taking enticed many would-be collectors from mainland areas like the Peridot Mesa Gem Mine to drop everything and fly to Hawaii to get in on the action.

 peridot-crystals